- Chart

 - Acquisition Price (USD millions): 400

-- Strategic Rationale: Expands Wabtec's presence in the rail maintenance-of-way market.
+- Strategic Rationale: Expanded Wabtec's presence in the transit market and enhanced its product portfolio.

 Growth Trajectory and Initiatives